Timur Zhalsarayn: Scientific community's support

 The ideas of T.U.
 Zhalsarayn were supported by F.P.
 Krendelev, Director of Chita Institute of Natural Resources SB AS USSR.
 Recognising the scientific significance of Zhalsarayn's discovery, the Zabaykalsky branch of the Russian Geographical Society recommended the creation of a natural monument called Watershed Mountain on the Yablonovy Ridge.
 In 1983, the Chita Executive Committee of People's Deputies of the USSR created the natural monument.
 In 2012, the Transbaikal Regional Branch of the Russian Geographical Society named the watershed mountain on the Yablonovy Ridge Pallas Mountain.
 According to the chairmen of Trans-Baikal Regional Branch of the Russian Geographical Society, Doctor of Historical Sciences A.V.
 Konstantinov (since 2010) and Y.T.
 Rudenko (before 2010), Pallas Mountain should become a kind of "Mecca" in cognitive tourism.

 The ideas of T.U.
 Zhalsarayn have piqued the interest of Mongolian geographers and American researchers at the Glacier National Park research centre.
 The American Geographical Society took an interest in the research of T.U.
 Zhalsarayn.
 They offered to publish articles about him and his concept in American geographical journals.
 Every year, members of the Trans-Baikal Regional Branch of the Russian Geographical Society provide information about T.U.
 Zhalsarayn during mass ascents to Mount Pallas.

 In the book published in 2020 by the Russian Geographical Society, called Modern Russia: geographical description of our Fatherland.
 Siberia, the "Apple Ridge – the great watershed of the two world oceans and the three largest rivers of the planet: Lena, Amur and Yenisei" was selected as the signature landmark of the Transbaikal Territory.
-It is important to note that the business card of the Zabaikalsky Krai is approved by the responsible editors of the publication, who are well-known Russian geographers.
+The business card of the Zabaikalsky Krai is approved by the responsible editors of the publication, who are well-known Russian geographers.
 These include Academician of the Russian Academy of Sciences V.M.
 Kotlyakov and Doctor of Geographical Sciences L.M.
 Korytny, as well as its reviewers - Academician of the Russian Academy of Sciences V.A.
 Kryukov and Corresponding Member of the Russian Academy of Sciences V.A.
 Snytko.